FUDCo/Elko/README.md

 #### Documentation

 Currently, documentation is in the `ServerCore/doc` directory.
-While extensive, it badly needs to be updated to be friendlier with the new GitHub environment.
-I also need to run JavaDoc on the code and find a home for the resulting web pages.
-However, if you run JavaDoc on the sources yourself, the resulting output is very usable -- the code is well documented in this regard.
+Eventually these pages will be viewable here on GitHub.
+However, the JavaDoc files for the Elko classes are available [here](http://fudco.github.io/Elko/javadoc/).